CyVerse-learning-materials/DOI_request_quickstart/docs/index.md

 ### Downloads, access, and services

-*In order to complete this tutorial you will need access to the following services/software:*
+*In order to complete this tutorial, you will need access to the following services/software:*

 | Prerequisite | Preparation/Notes | Link/Download |